DW: Professor Timothy Mousseau, did you collect these mutant firebugs [pictured at the top of the page]?

 Because of this, populations can be affected by such mutations for many generations even after the mutagen is removed, and also, via dispersal, in populations that were never affected by the mutagen.

 How can radioactive contamination interact with other problems that affect ecosystems, like habitat loss or climate change?

 Certainly climate change is an additional stressor that is likely to interact with radiation to affect populations.
 We have demonstrated that while swallows in most places have moved their breeding dates forward in response to warming, in the Chernobyl area they are actually delayed.
 We hypothesize that this is due to the stress from the radioactive contaminants.

 The biggest fear at present is related to the observation of hotter and drier summers in Ukraine, and the resulting increase in number and size of forest fires.
-Last summer there were three large fires, and one of them burned through some very contaminated areas.
+In summer 2015 there were three large fires, and one of them burned through some very contaminated areas.

 We have predicted that such events could pose a significant threat to both human populations and the environment via re-suspension and deposition of radionuclides in the leaf litter and plant biomass.

 In addition to the threat of catastrophic wildfire spreading nuclear contamination, birds and mammals also move around.
 Do they absorb radioactive elements in their food and water in contaminated sites, carry them elsewhere, thus dispersing the contamination more widely?

 Do animals move radionuclides?
 Yes!
 I did a study years ago that showed very significant amounts of radionuclides are exported every year by birds.
 But it seems unlikely that the amount is enough to cause measurable health effects — unless you're eating the birds.
 It is known that some people living outside the Chernobyl Exclusion Zone are getting very significant doses from hunting the contaminated wild boar that leave the zone.

 How long will the contaminated zones around Chernobyl and Fukushima be mutagenic and dangerous?